Field Sobriety Test FAQ’s

 When an individual is pulled over on suspicion of DWI, the police will most likely conduct a field sobriety test (FST) to see if they are in fact intoxicated.
-Unfortunately they are not always accurate because a myriad of other factors can influence how people react to these types of tests.
+Unfortunately, they are not always accurate because a myriad of other factors can influence how people react to these types of tests.

 - By law, do I have to submit to a field sobriety test if I am pulled over by the police?

 Truthfully, the answer is no and it is often recommended that you do not take them.
 They are often unreliable, as there are a number of outside factors that can cause a person to fail.
 Health conditions, difficulty balancing, weight, age, and a variety of other things can all affect the results.
-It is important to note, however, that an officer will most likely make you take a breath or blood test if you do not submit to a field sobriety test.
+It is important to note, however, that an officer will most likely make you take a breath or blood test if you do not submit to a routine test.

 - What are the most common versions of this test?

-Horizontal Gaze Nystagmus, Walk-and-Turn test and the One-Leg Stand test are the three that are considered “Standardized Field Sobriety Tests” according to the National Highway Traffic Safety Administration (NHTSA).
+Horizontal Gaze Nystagmus, Walk-and-Turn test, and the One-Leg Stand test are the three that are considered “Standardized Field Sobriety Tests” according to the National Highway Traffic Safety Administration (NHTSA).

 - Is it possible to challenge your field sobriety test?